henrythasler/pyPhotoFrame/README.md

 # pyPhotoFrame
-python scipt to send images to an USB-PhotoFrame
+This python scipt can be used to send images and other web content to an Samsung USB-PhotoFrame.
+I use a Samsung SPF-83H but others can be used as well.

 # References
 ## Photo frame